UKCloud/documentation/articles/managed-services/man-patching-faq.md

 ### How does UKCloud provide urgent maintenance notifications and incident reports?

-We envisage that there should not be a scenario which prevents UKCloud in meeting the availability KPI defined within the [Service Scope](https://docs.ukcloud.com/articles/managed-services/man-patching-sco.html) for this service.
-Current Service Status and past incident reports are published on the [Status Page](https://status.ukcloud.com/).
+We do not envisage any scenarios that prevent UKCloud in meeting the availability KPI defined within the [Service Scope](https://docs.ukcloud.com/articles/managed-services/man-patching-sco.html) for this service.

+Current Service Status reports are published on the [UKCloud Service Status page](https://status.ukcloud.com/).
+You can view past incident reports on the UKCloud Portal.

 ### How does the patching cycle work?

-Operating system vendors such as Microsoft release updates for their operating systems and associated packages in two ways:
+OS vendors such as Microsoft release updates for their operating systems and associated packages in two ways:

 * To a specific schedule: "Patch Tuesday" / "Update Tuesday"

 * Ad-hoc, throughout the course of each month

-As such, any patching cycle needs to take into consideration the two potential release mechanisms for updates, and as such a batch approach with specific cut-off dates is deemed the best approach to maintain consistency in UKCloud's service, provide a good level of responsiveness to patch releases, and also to insulate sufficiently against erroneous upstream vendor patches or errors.
-What this means is that there is a specific cut-off at which point patches released after that time will not be included in that cycle (see [Windows Patches vs Linux Package Updates](#windows-patches-vs-linux-package-updates) ).
-Rather than this being a limitation, this is in order to ensure that correct tracking of activities can take place when dealing with customer VMs in an efficient manner.
+As such, any patching cycle needs to take into consideration the two potential release mechanisms for updates.
+For our Patching as a Service, we use a batch approach with specific cut-off dates, which we consider to be the best approach to maintain consistency in UKCloud's service, provide a good level of responsiveness to patch releases and also to insulate sufficiently against erroneous upstream vendor patches or errors.
+This means that there's a specific cut-off after which point any patches released will not be included in that cycle (see [Windows Patches vs Linux Package Updates](#windows-patches-vs-linux-package-updates)).
+Rather being a limitation, this ensures that we can correctly  and efficiently track activities when dealing with customer VMs.

-The following diagram shows the six available cut-off dates and associated Device Groups (Device Group A to J) of which a customer can choose to group patch some or all of their VMs
+The following diagram shows the six available cut-off dates and associated Device Groups (Device Group A to J) that customers can choose to group patch some or all of their VMs:

 <div style="text-align:center"><img alt="Patching Cycles" src="images/man-patching-patchingcycle.png" /></div>

-Notes:
+> [!NOTE]
-* Patching cycle is two weeks long (dates above show day number from beginning of each cycle rather than day of month).
+> * Patching cycle is two weeks long (dates above show day number from beginning of each cycle rather than day of month).
+>
-* Customers are advised to use ***Device Groups A to E*** to test patches on VMs within a representative non-production environment
+> * Customers are advised to use ***Device Groups A to E*** to test patches on VMs within a representative non-production environment.
+>
-* Customers are advised to use ***Device Groups F to J*** to apply patches on VMs within their production environments on the basis that no issues ave been identified in their non-production environments
+> * Customers are advised to use ***Device Groups F to J*** to apply patches on VMs within their production environments on the basis that no issues ave been identified in their non-production environments.

-### Windows Patches vs Linux Package Updates
+### Windows patches vs Linux package updates

-There are major differences between the way that Microsoft releases patches for its Windows operating systems, and the way that most Linux distribution vendors provide updates.
-The key difference is
+There are major differences between the way that Microsoft releases patches for its Windows OSs and the way that most Linux distribution vendors provide updates.
+The key difference is:

-* Microsoft release patches for their operating system (which can be either critical or recommended)
+* Microsoft releases patches for their OS (which can be either critical or recommended)

-* Linux vendors release patches for individual packages that make up the operating system.
+* Linux vendors release patches for individual packages that make up the OS.

-To make best use of existing tooling within those Linux distributions, our service will update a package, rather than an individual patch (for example the equivalent of running `yum update httpd`, which will include **all** patches related to the httpd package).
+To make best use of existing tooling within those Linux distributions, our service will update a package rather than an individual patch (for example, the equivalent of running `yum update httpd`, which will include **all** patches related to the httpd package).

-### What if a the application of a patch fails?
+### What if the application of a patch fails?

-Each patching window is followed by 18 hours of issue resolution time in which issues during automatic patching are investigated and may involve actions such as manual application of patches, etc. Following the end of this window, the customer will be contacted by UKCloud Support with the current state and if more time is required, this will be arranged then.
+Each patching window is followed by 18 hours of issue resolution time, in which issues during automatic patching are investigated and may involve actions such as manual application of patches, and so on.
+Following the end of this window, the customer will be contacted by UKCloud Support with the current state.
+If more time is required, this will be arranged at that point.

 ## Management